agsh/onvif/README.md

 This is a wrapper to ONVIF protocol which allows you to get information about your NVT (network video transmitter) device, its media sources, control PTZ (pan-tilt-zoom) movements and manage presets, detect devices in your network and control its events.
+It will also allow you to get information about your NVR (network video recorder) Profile G device.

 [![ONVIF](http://www.onvif.org/Portals/_default/Skins/onvif/images/logo-new.jpg)](http://onvif.org)